Last updated: 01/04/2019

 We offer a transitional programme called “The Ambassadors project” which supports our future year 7 students with the transition into St. Mary's.

-- The SENCO and Careers Advisor will support your child in transition to 6th form or college.
+The Key Worker and Careers Advisor will support your child in transition to Sixth Form or college.

-- If necessary, the SENCo will arrange visits to new schools/colleges for your child.
+If necessary, the Key Worker will arrange visits to new schools/colleges for your child.

 Who can I contact at St. Mary’s for further information?